-Gresham College is an institution of higher learning located at Barnard's Inn Hall off Holborn in Central London, England.
-It does not enrol students or award degrees.
+Gresham College is an institution of higher learning located at Barnard's Inn Hall off Holborn in Central London, England that does not accept students or award degrees.
 It was founded in 1597[a] under the will of Sir Thomas Gresham, and hosts over 140 free public lectures every year.
-Since 2001, all lectures have also been made available online.
-The current Provost is Professor Martin Elliott.[1]
+Since 2001, all lectures have been made available online.
+As of 2024 the Provost is Professor Martin Elliott.[3]

 History